soruly/trace.moe-telegram-bot/README.md

 ## How to use (in group)

-1. Add the bot `@WhatAnimeBot` to your group
+1. In a group, reply to an anime screenshot and mention the bot with `@WhatAnimeBot`
-2. Reply to any group image, mention the bot with `@WhatAnimeBot`
+2. The bot will reply with the anime information
-3. Wait for the bot to reply
+3. (Optional) If you want auto-complete when typing `@WhatAnimeBot`, you can add the bot to your group

-_Note that the bot has no access to your messages before it is added to your group_
+> **Note**: The bot will have access to your group messages when it is added to your group.

 ## How to host the bot on your own